1j01/nw-screensaver/README.md

 ## Todo

 * Package as a distributable installer

-* Screenshots
+  (through [NSIS](http://nsis.sourceforge.net/Main_Page)? maybe make an `nsis` package?)

+* Screenshots (or a photo to really show off the dual-screeny goodness)

+* Wiki page where people can list cool screensaver pages

 * Allow local html pages from pasted file paths and from a Browse button

+* Automatically grab the title from a page

+* Settings to configure the interval or disable switching screensavers

+* Disable auto-switching when interacting

+* Maybe make the shortcut to interacting be "tap <kbd>Ctrl</kbd> to toggle" (that way you can interact with the page while not holding a modifier key which interferes)

+* Streamline the settings window / screensaver window flow (Maybe even make them into one)

 * Hide controls on things like Codepen
-  (maybe if there's no canvas but there's an iframe, present the iframe as above) (also, set allowtransparency)
+  (maybe if there's no canvas but there's an iframe, present the iframe as it would a canvas) (also, set allowtransparency)

+* Show any canvases that are big enough, not just one (some applications use multiple canvases, even as layers)

+* Per-screensaver setting to disable hiding elements?

 * Automatic offline support?